Driving and sight loss: finding support if you can no longer drive

 Bus passes and apps

-Local councils across the region offer bus passes to people registered sight impaired, allowing you to travel for free.
+Local councils across the region may offer bus passes to people registered sight impaired, which can allow free or discounted travel.
 We can also support you in learning how to use apps on your mobile to help you plan journeys.

 Trains